The 5G Energy Gap - A Fatal Flaw for 5G Deployment

 As massive 5G networks are being deployed in full speed in 2020, there is a potentially fatal flaw lurking in the supporting infrastructure, the utility distribution network.
-The 5G Energy Gap describes the uncertain ability of the utility grid to meet load energy requirements of potentially billions of devices while maintaining grid reliability.
+The 5G Energy Gap, which is a primary topic in the Energy Efficiency white paper of the International Network Generations Roadmap (INGR), describes the uncertain ability of the utility grid to meet load energy requirements of potentially billions of devices while maintaining grid reliability.
 The Internet of Things, Industrial Internet of Things, edge computing and other technologies and network trends increase the issue exponentially.

 Subject Matter Expert